How I treat Logo

 • Hemoglobin content- Normal/decreased

-• High quality smears are needed as spherocytes may appear as artefacts
+• High quality smears are needed as spherocytes may appear as artifacts

 • Spherocytes- Abnormally small in sized RBCs which have uniform shape and lack central 1/3rd of pallor